UroojARA/Prompt-Engineering-portfolio/README.md

 # Prompt-Engineering-portfolio
 Welcome!
-This repository showcases my hands-on projects and experiments in Prompt Engineering, Generative AI, and Large Language Models()LLMs
+This repository showcases my hands-on projects and experiments in Prompt Engineering, Generative AI, and Large Language Models(LLMs).

 I am building practical AI use cases that focus on prompt design, promot optimization, prompt iteration, and prompt evaluation.